Serving all people by providing personalized health and wellness through exemplary care, education and research.

 December 21, 2010--Beating breast cancer is a tough battle that doesn't end when the tumor is gone.
 Physicians once believed that "less is more" regarding post-surgery physical activity.
 Survivor Jody Niece now plays competitive tennis just as she did before her breast cancer surgery.
-Manish Gupta, M.D., oncologist/Baylor Plano, discussed new study that examined if exercise increased likelihood of lymphedema.
+Manish Gupta, M.D., oncologist/Baylor Scott & White - Plano, discussed new study that examined if exercise increased likelihood of lymphedema.
 Researchers concluded exercise doesn't increase risk of lymphedema.

 December 15, 2010--A new study reveals that concussion symptoms may vary between male and female student athletes.
 Orthopedist Sarang Desai, D.O., discusses importance of protecting student athletes from concussions by recognizing symptoms and by having students wear proper protective head gear during sport.
 Watch Video